-The directors acknowledge that the Covid-19 pandemic has had a noticeable impact on both membership numbers and the revenue from social events over the last three years.
-However, as at 31 March 2024, the company is currently in a year-end net current asset position and an overall net asset position of £572,212 including the restricted research cash account, of which £422,514 is in unrestricted funds.
+The directors acknowledge that the Covid-19 pandemic impacted both membership numbers and the revenue from social events over the last four years.
+However, as at 31 March 2025, the company is currently in a year-end net current asset position and an overall net asset position of £447,895, including the restricted research cash account, of which 360,801 is in unrestricted funds.

-The directors have performed a detailed cash flow forecast and projections and are satisfied that the cash balance at 31 March 2024 is significantly in excess of the costs expected to be incurred in the period to June 2025.
+The directors have performed a detailed cash flow forecast and projections and are satisfied that the cash balance on 31 March 2025 is significantly in excess of the costs expected to be incurred in the period to June 2026.
+Further, the directors do not consider that the potential merger of the IPF, AREF and BPF currently under discussion will affect the cashflow projections up to June 2026, even assuming the members of each organisation vote in favour later in 2025.
 They therefore believe it is appropriate to prepare these financial statements on the going concern basis.